ElementsProject/lightning/doc/MAKING-RELEASES.md

 10. Append the signatures into a file called `SHA256SUMS.asc`, verify with `gpg --verify SHA256SUMS.asc` and include the file in the draft release.
+11. In each contrib/pyln-* directory, `make test-release` and if that succeeds, `make prod-release` to upload to pypi.org.

 ### Performing the Release